colory-games/UEPlugin-ShortcutAsset/docs/installation.md

 * The number of assets is limited to 3.

-To get the benefit fully from this plugin, please consider purchasing this plugin at [the Marketplace]().
+To get the benefit fully from this plugin, please consider purchasing this plugin at [the Marketplace](https://www.unrealengine.com/marketplace/en-US/product/shortcut-asset).

-> TODO: Add link to marketplace

 ## 1. Download source code